zhousarah/azure-compute-docs/articles/virtual-machines/automatic-extension-upgrade.md

 ```
 ----
 [!NOTE]
-The above operation sets the "enableAutomaticUpgrade" property to true on the VMSS resource but not on the underlying VMs.
+These operations sets the "enableAutomaticUpgrade" property to true on the VMSS resource but not on the underlying VMs.
-If the VMSS defines [automatic or rolling upgrade mode in the upgradeProfile](./azure/virtual-machine-scale-sets/virtual-machine-scale-sets-change-upgrade-policy), then VMSS will automatically propagate the change to each underlying VM.
+If the VMSS defines [automatic or rolling upgrade mode in the upgradeProfile](./azure/virtual-machine-scale-sets/virtual-machine-scale-sets-change-upgrade-policy), then VMSS automatically propagates the change to each underlying VM.
-If the VMSS defines manual mode in the upgradePofile, then you also need to [manually update each instance](./azure/virtual-machine-scale-sets/virtual-machine-scale-sets-perform-manual-upgrades).
-This is required to propagate the change to each underlying VM.
+If the VMSS defines manual mode in the upgradePofile, then you also need to [manually update each instance](./azure/virtual-machine-scale-sets/virtual-machine-scale-sets-perform-manual-upgrades) and propagate the change to each underlying VM.

 ---